arjunnair1997/arjunnair1997.github.io/index.md

 I seek to have new thoughts which haven't existed in the world yet.

 Currently I work at [Warpstream Labs](https://www.warpstream.com/) where I solve hardcore problems.
-My proudest achievement at my job so far is making the most crucial bottleneck in the system 3x faster allowing the system to handle unimaginable workloads!
+My proudest technical achievement at my job so far is making the most crucial bottleneck in the system 3x faster allowing the system to handle unimaginable workloads!

 ## Writing